Starved for smart television? Feast on "Restless" (9 p.m., Sundance, TV-14), a two-part British miniseries based on a novel by William Boyd.

 It turns out Sally is not a nice British lady but a Russian woman, Eva Delectorskaya (Hayley Atwell), who assumed a new identity in 1939 to work for British intelligence.
 "Restless" flashes back to the war years as Ruth learns more about her mother's fantastic and dangerous past and her work with a dashing English officer (Rufus Sewell) who also became her lover.

 "Restless" makes the most of its two period settings.
 Its depictions of '70s fashions are notably restrained; Ruth's fashions mark the midpoint between late hippie and the casual androgyny of "Annie Hall."
-The wartime flashbacks also accentuate the contrast between the drab privations of Europe and the lush deco fantasy of home-front America, a place where Eva/Sally's work -- and the secrets she revealed --
+The wartime flashbacks also accentuate the contrast between the drab privations of Europe and the lush deco fantasy of home-front America, a place where Eva/Sally's work -- and the secrets she revealed -- put her life in danger through several identities over three decades.

 "Restless" may remind viewers of the 2011 "Mas terpiece Theatre" presentation "Any Human Heart," a drama also based on a Boyd novel, which explored the extraordinary actions of seemingly normal people, set against the backdrop of world conflict.
 "Rest less" concludes at 9 p.m.
 Dec.
 14.